 🔢WW Points

-Although this recipe is lighter than many cream soups (there is no heavy cream, but milk and Greek yogurt instead) the flour, corned beef, and cheese add points and calories.
+Although this recipe is lighter than many cream soups (there is no heavy cream, but milk and Greek yogurt instead), the flour, corned beef, and cheese add points and calories.

-I mentioned above, you can use turkey deli meat, light butter, fat-free milk, light Swiss cheese, and even less roux (flour and oil mixture) or use cornstarch and water to thicken, to lighten it up even further.
+I mentioned above, you can use turkey deli meat, light butter, fat-free milk, light Swiss cheese, and even less roux (flour and oil mixture), or use cornstarch and water to thicken, to lighten it up even further.
 It will be a thinner soup, but still with a creamy broth and taste just as delicious, but further reduce the points!
 The WW points will depend on the substitutions you make.

-🥗 What to serve with Reuben Soup
+🥗 What to Serve with Creamy Reuben Chowder

 Reuben soup is a hearty soup and a filling meal on its own, but it also goes great with your favorite sandwich.
 I love to serve it with Open Face Tuna Melts.

-If I'm keeping it lighter I'll serve it with a Kale Salad with Cranberries and Feta or Everything Bagel Cloud Bread.
+If I'm keeping it lighter, I'll serve it with a Kale Salad with Cranberries and Feta or Everything Bagel Cloud Bread.

 And if you really want to indulge, try my Chocolate Guinness Cake for dessert!